-StudioRIP is able to export pages of the jobs as PDF files or JPEG pictures.
-These files are intended as soft proofs, and aren't recommended for further processing (the PDF files will also contain embedded JPEGs - or other bitmap data - rather than vector graphics).
+StudioRIP is able to export pages of the jobs as PDF files or as BMP or JPEG pictures.
+The intedned use of these files is soft proofing, and aren't recommended for further processing (the PDF files will also contain embedded JPEGs - or other bitmap data - rather than vector graphics).
 The (embedded) images are the same quality as the onscreen previewing system of StudioRIP:

-- In case of halftone jobs, they are resampled from the original 1-bit TIFFs, therefore false moiré can occur. - If Color managed sRGB output is chosen, the colors come through the ICC-based color management system, so the image has the color accuracy of a soft proof.
+- In case of halftone jobs, they are resampled from the original 1-bit TIFFs, therefore some degree of false moiré can occur, despite of the moiré filtering techniques applied. - If Color managed sRGB output is chosen, the colors come through the ICC-based color management system, so the image has the color accuracy of a soft proof.
 However, color accuracy is achieved only on low zoom levels where the halftone is invisible, and the calibration curves are correctly neutralized.